pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 Lab 6: Text Adventure
 ^^^^^^^^^^^^^^^^^^^^^

-In :ref:`lab-06`, you'll use a class to represent a room in an adventure.
+In :ref:`lab-06`, you'll use a class to represent a room in an text adventure.
 You'll use attributes to store the room description, and which rooms are north, south, east and west of it.
 You'll use a list to store all the rooms in your adventure.
-Then you'll create code that can be used whether your adventure had five rooms, or five hundred.